Engaging with communities

 In South Korea, for example, the local community was concerned about noise levels from the construction of the Prelude floating LNG plant.
 We responded by installing industrial silencers to reduce disturbance from the shipyard.
 Read more about this story.

 In Colombia we engaged with local communities located along the Caribbean coast to understand their concerns around safety whilst fishing at sea.
 Following these engagements a programme sponsored by Shell, fishermen and women from Colombia’s coastal communities have adopted new safety practices designed to reduce risk.
 Read more about this story.

 We have also worked with IPIECA (the global oil and gas industry body for environmental and social issues) to include our experience in managing community feedback in publicly-available guidance documents and toolkits.
 This helps our industry to improve its management of community concerns.

-We first try to avoid the need to resettle people, and where unavoidable, we work with local communities to help them relocate, maintain their standard of living or, if necessary, find new livelihoods.
+We first try to avoid resettling people, but where unavoidable, we work with local communities to help them relocate, maintain their standard of living and if necessary, find new livelihoods.

 This is done through the development and implementation of Resettlement Action Plans, or Livelihood Restoration Plans.

 As a partner in the Karachaganak Petroleum Operating BV consortium (KPO), Shell has closely supported the cooperation with the regional government in northwest Kazakhstan to enable the safe relocation of people from the villages of Berezovka and Bestau.
 Read more about this story.

 In Cagayan de Oro, a city in the Philippines, Shell worked with the local government to resettle people affected by our operations.
 Read more about this story.